Quick Summary:

 Python or R: For Data Science

 Data science emerged a few years before and is constantly evolving.
 Many aspects of data science, like data pipelines and data collection, are automated daily.
 With new technologies and finely tuned requirements, many skilled professionals find it challenging to choose the correct programming language for their next data science project.
-We plan to help them escape this dilemma on our bang-on blog on Python vs R.
+The ideal solution for this dilemma is to hire data scientists who not only guide you to select the best programming language but also will support you in its efficient deployment.

 Data Collection